-- 1. The Supersport classes will consist of: (see Section P for further clarification)
+1. The Supersport classes will consist of: (see Section P for further clarification)

 - a.
 600 Supersport

 - b.
 650 Supersport Twins

 - c.
 750 Supersport

 - d.
 Open Supersport

 - e.
-250 Cup
+Ultra-Lightweight Supersport

 - 2. The Superbike classes will consist of: (see Section Q for further clarification)

 - a.
+500 Superbike

+- b.
 Lightweight Superbike

-- b.
+- c.
 600 TFS

-- c.
+- d.
 600 Superbike

-- d.
+- e.
 750 Superbike

-- e.
+- f.
 Open Superbike

-- f.
+- g.
 Clubman Qualifier:

-- I. 600cc to 750cc inline fours
+- I. 600cc plus inline fours

 - II.
-748cc to 848cc water cooled twins
+645cc plus water cooled twins

 - III.
 Up to 1200cc air cooled twins

 - IV.
 675cc plus triples

 - V. Racers: Expert only

 - VI.
-Rider is disqualified if he completes one or more lap in the race below (1) 1:32 at Pacific Raceways, (2) 1:49 at The Ridge.
+Rider is disqualified from the race if they complete one or more laps in the race below (1) 1:34 at Pacific Raceways, (2) 1:49 at The Ridge.

 - VII.
 Points count only toward this class and not season championship.

 - VIII.
 Lap time requirements may be adjusted by the referee and race director at any time during the season.

-- 3. The Formula / Grand Prix classes will consist of: (see Section R for further clarification)
+- 3. The Formula / Grand Prix classes will consist of: (see

+Section R for further clarification)

 - a.
 Formula Ultra

 - b.
 Open Single

 - c.
 Middleweight Grand Prix Twins

 - d.
 Open Grand Prix Twins

 - e.
 125 Grand Prix

 - f.
 250 Grand Prix

 - g.
-Formula Thunder

-- h.
-Lightweight Early Grand Prix

-- i.
 Heavyweight Early Grand Prix

-- 4. The Novice Class
+- 4. The Novice Classes

 - a.
 The primary purpose of this class is to allow the beginning racer to gain confidence and experience under racing conditions.
 Motorcycles entered in the novice class are subject to the same equipment requirements as all other classes (see sections C and E).

 - b.
+Novice 1 will use Open Superbike rules.

+- c.
+Novice 2 will use 600 Superbike rules.

-Novice competitors who have machinery that complies with 125GP, Open Single, Vintage, 650 Supersport Twins, Lightweight Superbike, 250 Ninja Cup, or Ultra Lightweight Sportsman regulations are allowed to run in up to two of those classes in lieu of the novice class.
+- d.
+Novice competitors who have machinery that complies with 125GP, Open Single, Vintage, 650 Supersport Twins, Lightweight Superbike, or Ultra Lightweight Supersport regulations are allowed to run in up to two of those classes in lieu of the novice class.
 All others shall compete in the novice class only.
 Novice competitors may only compete on one machine per day.
 Exceptions must be approved in advance by the WMRRA Referee and/or Race Director.

-- c.
+- e.
 Novice competitors that are riding slower machines, or are relatively "slow" riders may be directed by the Referee to ride with another appropriate class.

-- d.
+- f.
 See section B-14 for graduation requirements.

 - 5. The Vintage classes will consist of: (see Section T for further clarification)

 - a.
 Lightweight Classic Superbike

 - b.
 Open Classic Superbike

 - c.
-160 Vintage
+Honda 160 Vintage

 - d.
 250 Vintage

 - e.
 500 Vintage

 - f.
 750 Vintage

-- 6. Money Classes for 2013
+- 6. Money Classes for 2016:

-a.
-Formula Ultra - Formula Ultra will run two races per weekend.
+- Formula Ultra Formula Ultra will run two races per weekend.
 Each race will receive full points as per the WMRRA rulebook.

-b.
+- b.
 Additional money classes may be added by vote of the executive board.